Unauthorized Living

-Unauthorized Living (Vivir sin permiso) is a Spanish-language television series created by Aitor Gabilondo and starring José Coronado, Álex González, Claudia Traisac.
+Unauthorized Living (Vivir sin permiso) is a Spanish-language television series created by Aitor Gabilondo and David Bermejo and starring José Coronado, Álex González, Claudia Traisac.
 The plot revolves around Nemo Bandeira (Coronado) who has a businessman facade, but is really a drug lord.
 When Nemo is diagnosed with Alzheimer's disease around his sixtieth birthday, he keeps it a secret and starts to think about who might be his successor.

-It was released on September 24, 2018 on Telecinco and is being streamed on Netflix in February 2020.
+It was released on September 24, 2018, on Telecinco and is being streamed on Netflix in February 2020.

 Plot

 The plot of ‘Unauthorized Living’/ ‘Vivir sin Permiso’ follows the story of Nemo Bandeira, a drug lord with a clean businessman facade, who is diagnosed with Alzheimer's disease.
 Although he tries to keep the news away from his family it becomes difficult while he tries to assess who his successor might be.
-Season 1 of the show revolves around Bandeira’s challenges within his family and his business network.
-Season 2 will see how his second-in-command tries to steal the business empire from its rightful heir, resulting in betrayal, violence and mayhem in Bandeira’s life.
+Season 1 of the show revolves around Bandeira's challenges within his family and his business network.
+Season 2 will see how his second-in-command tries to steal the business empire from its rightful heir, resulting in betrayal, violence and mayhem in Bandeira's life.

 Cast

 Release

-Unauthorized Living was released on September 24, 2018 on Telecinco.
+Unauthorized Living was released on September 24, 2018, on Telecinco.
 The series finale aired on March 16, 2020.